SebastianFL25/taskmanagement/README.md

 ● POST /api/login/: Log in to the API.
 It is required to send the following data in the body of the request: email (email address) and password (password).
 You will receive a valid access token in the response.

+● GET /api/tasks/: Gets the list of all the tasks of the authenticated user.

+● POST /api/tasks/: Create a new task.
+It is required to send the following data in the request body: title (task title), description (task description), and due date (due date in YYYY-MM-DD format).

+● GET /api/tasks/{task_id}/: Gets the details of a specific task identified by its task_id.

+● PUT /api/tasks/{task_id}/ – Updates a specific task identified by its task_id.
+The following data is required to be sent in the request body: title (optional), description (optional), expiration_date (optional) and status (optional).

+● DELETE /api/tasks/{task_id}/: Deletes a specific task identified by its task_id. additional functionalities

+● POST /api/tasks/{task_id}/assign/: Assigns a specific identified task by its task_id to another user.
+It is required to send the user_id of the user to whom the task will be assigned in the request body.

+● POST /api/tasks/{task_id}/complete/: Mark a specific task identified by its task_id as completed.

+● GET /api/tasks/stats/: Obtiene estadísticas sobre las tareas del usuario autenticado, incluyendo la cantidad total de tareas, la cantidad de tareas completadas y la cantidad de tareas pendientes.

 For more detailed information about endpoints and the data required, see the Swagger documentation.